Nerdio Manager Installation Guide

 Note: Several commands flash by.
 The script should take about 10 minutes to run.

 7. Select the URL in the confirmation message.
 Alternatively, return to the open tab in the browser and refresh the page.
-You are now ready for the next phase of the installation process - Configure Nerdio Manager Settings.
+You are now ready for the next phase of the installation process - Configure Nerdio Manager settings.

-To initialize Nerdio Manager (Entra ID app registration or Split Identity):
+To initialize Nerdio Manager (Entra ID app registration or split identity):

 2. Select Show advanced.